Absence, Sickness & Contact

 Appointments with Teachers

 Should you wish to speak to a teacher about your child, please telephone the school and make an appointment.
 Teachers will not discuss any issues in the yard, in the corridor or at school gates.
 We are always happy to meet, by appointment, with parents to resolve any concerns.
 Feedback from both parents and teachers has informed us that this is the best way to organise communication.
-Our secretary is currently available on Monday, Tuesday and Thursday so please do not expect an answer to hone calls during class time on Wednesdays and Fridays.
+Our secretary is currently available on Monday to Friday from 08.50 a.m. to 12 noon.